Regularity of Binomial Edge Ideals of Certain Block Graphs

 \section{Abstract}

-We obtain an improved lower bound for the regularity of the binomial edge ideals of trees.
-We prove an upper bound for the regularity of the binomial edge ideals of certain subclass of block-graphs.
-As a consequence we obtain sharp upper and lower bounds for the regularity of binomial edge ideals of a class of trees called lobsters.
-We also obtain precise expressions for the regularities of binomial edge ideals of certain classes of trees and block graphs.
+We prove that the regularity of binomial edge ideals of graphs obtained by gluing two graphs at a free vertex is the sum of the regularity of individual graphs.
+As a consequence, we generalize certain results of Zafar and Zahid.
+We obtain an improved lower bound for the regularity of trees.
+Further, we characterize trees which attain the lower bound.
+We prove an upper bound for the regularity of certain subclass of block-graphs.
+As a consequence we obtain sharp upper and lower bounds for a class of trees called lobsters.